-- a) Make two coloured drawings in your sketchbook from one of the reconstructions in the Norfolk Wildlife gallery.
-The first drawing should include a foreground, midground and background.
-Try to compose the area you choose in the same way an artist would frame a view for a painting.
-The second drawing should be a small detail from the reconstruction - for example, a bird on a rush.
-(AO3) - b) Choose two landscape or coastal scenes from the art galleries that you find interesting, unusual or skilful.
+- a) Make two coloured drawings in your sketchbook from one of the reconstructions in the Norfolk Wildlife Gallery.
+The first should include a foreground, mid-ground and background.
+Try to compose the area you choose in the same way an artist would "frame" a view for a painting.
+The second should be a small detail from the reconstruction, for example, a bird on a rush.
+(A03) - b) Choose two landscape or coastal scenes from the art galleries that you find interesting, unusual or skillful.
 Make a brief sketch of each (perhaps using one page for each one).
 Add details about colour and add notes pointing out similarities and differences between the two.
-(AO1) - c) Think about your local area.
-Is there a view near where you live (man-made or natural) that you could draw, paint or photograph?
+(A01) - c) Think about your local area.
+Is there a view near where you live (man-made or natural) that you could draw/paint/photograph?
 This will only be rough at the moment, of course, but so you don't forget, sketch out this possible scene from memory.
 The examination encourages you to make connections between your work and that of others.
-So here's the challenge: could you paint or draw a local scene but imitate the composition and perhaps the style of one of your chosen artists?
-(AO1/AO3)
+So here's the challenge could you paint or draw a local scene but imitate the composition and maybe the style of one of your chosen artists?
+(A01/A03)